Yonaba/strictness/docs/tutorial.md

 strictness tutorial
 ===================
 <br/>
-## What is *strictness* ?
+# What is *strictness* ?

-*strictness* is a Lua module for tracking access and assignements to undeclared variables in Lua code.
-It is actually known that [global variables and undefined variables](http://lua-users.org/wiki/DetectingUndefinedVariables) can be very problematic especially when working on large project and maintaining code that spans across several files.
+*strictness* is a Lua module for tracking accesses and assignements to indefined variables in Lua code.
+It is actually known that [undefined variables](http://lua-users.org/wiki/DetectingUndefinedVariables) and global variables as well can be very problematic especially when working on large projects and maintaining code that spans across several files.

-*strictness* aims to address this problem by providing a solution similar to [strict structs](http://lua-users.org/wiki/StrictStructs), which is strict rules for tables, so that accessing undefined fields will throw an error.
+*strictness* aims to address this problem by providing a solution similar to [strict structs](http://lua-users.org/wiki/StrictStructs), so that accessing undefined fields will always throw an error.

-##Tutorial
+#Tutorial

-###  Adding *strictness* to your project
+##  Adding *strictness* to your project

 Place the file [strictness.lua](strictness.lua) in your Lua project and call it with [require](http://pgl.yoyo.org/luai/i/require). *strictness* does not write anything in the global (or the current) environnement.
 It rather returns a local module of functions.